What The Hell Do I Do Next? The Guide To Being An Effective Member Of The Resistance

 STEP TWO - RESEARCH

 Once you have your idea or ideas (no one expects you to care about only one thing), then it’s time for the research.
 What do you know about this topic?
 It’s okay if the answer is nothing.
 We will figure that out together!
 What you do know is not nearly as important as knowing what you don’t know.
 That sounds confusing, but put simply, you might not have the vocabulary or knowledge to adequately articulate your questions.
-As I said earlier, government is really complicated and the terminology and concepts it uses aren’t always intuitive.
+As we said earlier, government is really complicated and the terminology and concepts it uses aren’t always intuitive.
 This means that you are going to have to do a little baseline research so that you can be an effective asker of questions.

 STEP THREE - NETWORKING